asaromi/fullstack-test-myrobin/README.md

 ### Setup Server
 - copy config.js.example to config.js
 - fill all config fields based on comment rules
+- open the terminal and change directory to `api/` folder
 - execute `npm install` to install all required npm packages
 - execute `npm run dev` to run the server service
 - if success running the server service, you will see :